litestar-org/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+> [!NOTE]
+> All Litestar organization repositories and interactions are governed by our code of conduct below,
+> as well as the Python Software Foundation's [Code of Conduct](https://www.python.org/psf/conduct/).

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our